 Throughout the evening, Bailey intermittently called me over to praise the food and share his enjoyment, particularly because his wife had long wished to dine at Nicholson’s.
 When Bailey finished his meal, he requested the check, and I promptly delivered it.
 He paid with his Gold American Express card, which required a manual impression using a credit card machine.
 After taking the impression, I presented the bill in a check presenter, and Bailey settled the amount with his signature.

-About two days later, I received a call from Bailey at the restaurant, as Johnny was away shopping for food for the evening’s customers.
-He said that upon inspecting his receipt, he noticed he hadn’t left me a tip.
-He apologized profusely and blamed it on the alcohol.
-I told him it was fine and that I appreciated his call to correct the situation.
-He insisted on coming over with cash.
-So I said that would be fine.
-When he arrived, I greeted him and thanked him for taking the time to deliver the gratuity, as I appreciated how busy he was.
-He then handed me a $100 bill, which was equivalent to the cost of a dinner for two, and I said it was just too much.
-Again, he insisted.
-And so I accepted it.
+A couple of days later, I received a call from Bailey at the restaurant while Johnny was away shopping for the evening’s provisions.
+He expressed his regret upon realizing that he hadn’t left a tip on his receipt.
+Apologizing profusely, he attributed it to the effects of alcohol.
+I reassured him that it was no problem and appreciated his effort to rectify the situation.
+Bailey insisted on coming over in person to provide the gratuity, so I agreed.
+When he arrived, I warmly greeted him, acknowledging his busy schedule and thanking him for taking the time to deliver the tip.
+To my surprise, he handed me a $100 bill, equivalent to the cost of a dinner for two.
+I initially felt it was excessive, but Bailey insisted, and I eventually accepted his generous gesture.

-Later that evening, as I was shuffling through the restaurant’s past week’s receipts, I noticed Bailey had indeed left a tip.
-He simply forgot to create a carbon copy of his signature, tip, and total.
+Later that evening, while organizing the restaurant’s past week’s receipts, I noticed that Bailey had indeed left a tip on his original receipt.
+He had simply forgotten to create a carbon copy with his signature, tip amount, and total.

 Former restauranteur, musician, concert promoter, producer, publisher, manager, and impresario, Charles Carlini has synthesized these roles to become a dynamic force in the music industry–noted for his ability to bring diverse talent together to create innovative concerts and recordings that reach and move music-lovers everywhere.